 - Placing the chip on top of the chip between pins 3 and 7 seems to be the ideal location for the chip.
 Placing the chip where it is in the diagram won’t work when putting the metal shielding back in place.

 Here’s a list of people who have successfully modded their console with this diagram.
 Leave a comment and I’ll add you to the list.

 - William Quade (me) (I’ve used this diagram many times and haven’t had any problems with it)

 This section has photos of some successful installations which you can use to get a better understanding of how everything is wired and positioned.

 Here are some sample installations I have done in SCPH-101’s:

-These first two images show a cleaner way to install the chip with six wires.
+These first few images show a cleaner way to install the chip with six wires.
 I probed the board with a multimeter to find alternate points to solder the wires to that are much closer together.
 I use the capacitor to the right to get the VCC and GND (pins 1 and 8) connected to the chip with really short wires.